 So: two rats that were collaborating with the FBI to bring Tony down end up dying in this episode.
 It seems like the gods are smiling down on Tony Soprano.
 But by the end of the hour, Chase reminds us that often what looks like the smile of the gods is actually a maniacal grin.
 The gods of SopranoWorld have a wicked sense of humor — just when things are going good for Tony, things go very, very bad.

 At Uncle Jun’s house, Tony cooks up some pasta for supper.
 Corrado comes down at Tony’s dinner-call, but he is not coming to eat — he is carrying a pistol.
 Tony was planning on a simple Italian dinner with his uncle, but the gods—or at least David Chase—has a different plan.
 Corrado’s mental state has continued to deteriorate since we saw him last in Season 5.
 In his dementia, Corrado confuses Tony for Pussy Malanga and shoots him in the stomach.
 (It was in the Pilot episode that we learned of Corrado’s plan to hit Malanga.)
 David Chase shocks us now, no one would have predicted that Tony would get shot.
 Especially by his uncle.
 Especially in the first episode of the season.
 But the shooting doesn’t come completely out of nowhere: the hour’s multiple references to Pussy Malanga bring Season One to the mind of the viewer — a season, we remember, that ended with Corrado’s attempt on Tony’s life.
 We are also reminded of this in Melfi’s office, where the topic of Corrado’s earlier assassination attempt comes up.
-Regarding this, Alan Sepinwall of The Star-Ledger notes an ironic reversal between Seasons 1 and 6.
-In the first season, Livia wanted Tony dead because he put her in a retirement community.
-Now, Tony’s senile uncle is able to take a shot at him only because he refused to put Corrado in a nursing home.
-(And this reversal is underscored by Tony’s reversal of language: when Dr. Melfi describes Green Grove as a “retirement community,” Tony [hilariously and finally] admits that it is a “nursing home.”)
+Alan Sepinwall of The Star-Ledger notes an ironic reversal between Seasons 1 and 6 in regard to Corrado’s attempted whacking of Tony: in Season 1, Livia urged Corrado to move against Tony because she was angry that he put her in a retirement community, but now Corrado is able to take a shot at him only because he refused to put his senile uncle in a nursing home.
+(And this ironic reversal is underscored by Tony’s reversal of language: when Dr. Melfi describes Green Grove as a “retirement community,” Tony—finally—admits that it is a “nursing home.”)

 The bloody shooting of Teddy Spirodakis and the agonizing death of Gene Pontecorvo had already given this episode a disturbing physicality.
 Tony’s struggle to make a 911 call puts an exclamation point to this hour’s corporeal concerns.
 He leaves a trail of blood as he drags himself to the kitchen phone.
 He passes out and collapses to the floor with a thump.
 Chase goes to an overhead camera to emphasize Tony’s great bulk and the reality of his significant weight gain: